Jamil Roberts (footballer, born 1998)

-Jamil Roberts (born 14 June 1998) is an English professional footballer who currently plays for Australian club Peninsula Power FC in the National Premier Leagues Queensland.
-He previously played college soccer for Marshall University.
+Jamil Roberts (born 14 June 1998) is an English professional footballer who most recently played for Truro City FC in the National League South.

 Youth career

 Prior to college, Roberts played in England for the Plymouth Argyle F.C. under-18 team.
 He also attended Ivybridge Community College.

 College and amateur career

 In 2017, his first season, Roberts appeared in 18 matches as a freshman, and became a mainstay in the starting lineup as a freshman.
 As a sophomore in 2018, Roberts scored five goals in 18 appearances for the Thundering Herd.
 He was also named the Conference USA Offensive Player of the Week in early November.
 In 2019, Roberts played in 18 matches, scoring eight times.
 He was named to the All-Conference USA second team.
 As a result of the COVID-19 pandemic, the 2020 season was postponed to the spring, with the NCAA Tournament also to be played in the spring.
 Ahead of the spring season, Roberts was drafted by Sporting Kansas City 77th overall in the 2021 MLS SuperDraft.
 However, he decided to stay at Marshall for his senior season.
 In the spring 2020 season, Roberts scored 2 goals in 13 regular season games.
 However, he came alive in the NCAA Tournament, scoring a goal in three straight games for Marshall (vs. Georgetown, vs. North Carolina, and vs. Indiana) to propel them to their first ever National Championship win.

 Whilst at college, Roberts also played in the USL League Two, appearing for West Virginia Alliance FC in 2019.